downlinko/downlinko.github.io/_posts/development/git/2018-09-08-download-install-git-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/git/git-installer-https-transport.png" alt="git installer https transport">

 Different operating systems use different character(s) to represent the end of a line.
 Git uses these characters to compare files.
-As a result it may cause unexpected issues when you edit a file on different machines.
+As a result, it may cause unexpected issues when you edit a file on different machines.

 To avoid this keep the recommended setting which is the first option: `Checkout Windows-style, commit Unix-style line endings`.